-- Concerns about a child or a disclosure should be immediately raised with the DSL who will help decide whether a referral to children's MARU or other support is appropriate in accordance with Cornwall and Isles of Scilly Safeguarding Partnership Thresholds. - If a referral is needed, the DSL should make this rapidly and have the necessary systems in place to enable this to happen.
+- Concerns about a child or a disclosure should be immediately raised with the DSL who will help decide whether a referral to children's MARU or other support is appropriate in accordance with Local Authority protocols. - If a referral is needed, the DSL should make this rapidly and have the necessary systems in place to enable this to happen.
 However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.